-Between the two, manual defrost is the simpler one and the more inexpensive to operate.
+Between the two types of fridges, manual defrost models are simpler and more inexpensive to operate.

-Meanwhile, a no frost refrigerator has several fans to distribute cold air evenly throughout its compartments, and a heating element tucked inside the freezer to melt frost away.
-This makes it more expensive to operate at the expense of convenience
+Meanwhile, a no frost refrigerator has several fans to distribute cold air evenly throughout its compartments, and a heating element tucked inside the freezer to melt the frost away.
+This makes it more expensive to operate at the expense of convenience.

 Note: In this table, the average energy consumption of the no frost models tend to go down because there are more inverter models in this category.

 Now that you can estimate the power consumption of a refrigerator, you can now make a better choice when deciding the best refrigerator model for you.

 However, keep in mind that these are just estimations.
 Proper usage habits and regular maintenance will determine whether your electricity bill will be high or low.